apollographql/apollo-ios/docs/source/tutorial/tutorial-execute-query.md

 To use the generated operations in `API.swift`, you first create an instance of `ApolloClient`.
 This instance takes your generated code and uses it to make network calls to your server.
 It's recommended that this instance is a singleton or static instance that's accessible from anywhere in your codebase.

-1. Create a new Swift file called `Network.swift` and copy the code from [Basic client creation](/initialization/#basic-client-creation) into it.
+1. Create a new Swift file called `Network.swift` and copy the code from [Basic client creation](../initialization/#basic-client-creation) into it.
 Make sure to add `import Apollo` to the top of the file.

 2. Update the URL string to be `https://apollo-fullstack-tutorial.herokuapp.com/graphql` instead of the `localhost` URL in the example.

 3. To make sure your `ApolloClient` instance is communicating correctly with the server, add the following code to `AppDelegate.swift` in the `application:didFinishLaunchingWithOptions` method, above `return true`:

-    ```swift:title=AppDelegate.swift
+    ```swift title="AppDelegate.swift"
     Network.shared.apollo.fetch(query: LaunchListQuery()) { result in
       switch result {
       case .success(let graphQLResult):